Yoav666s/dnd-wiki/collections/_classes/rogue/buccaneer.md

 Starting at 9th level, when you end your turn in combat without making an attack, the next attack against you before the start of your next turn has disadvantage.

 # Dirty Exploits
-Starting at 13th level, you learn to charge forward in a headlong dive.
-As part of the movement you gain from the [[dash]] action, you can make a [[shove]] attack against one creature you pass by.

-When you shove a creature, you can use either [[acrobatics]] or [[athletics]] for the ability check.
+Starting at 13th level, you learn to impose disadvantage when fighting in close quarters.
+You may end your turn in another creature's space on a successful Dexterity ([[Acrobatics]]) check contested by that creature's Dexterity ([[Acrobatics]]) or Strength ([[Athletics]]).
+While you occupy another creature's space, it has disadvantage on attacks, ability checks, and saving throws.
+If that creature then moves to an adjacent space, you get an [[opportunity attack]] on it.

 # Golden Opportunity
-Beginning on 17th level, when a creature first enters your reach, you can use your reaction to make a melee attack against that creature.
+Beginning on 17th level, when a creature first enters your reach in a round, you can use your reaction to make a melee attack against that creature.
 This attack can benefit from your [[Sneak Attack@rogue]] even if you have already used it this round.